bominwang/MCMC_library/README.md

 # MCMC_library: Likelihood-Based/Likelihood-Free Metropolis-Hastings Algorithm

-Welcome to the MCMC_library repository, a pristine Python library that offers a comprehensive implementation of the Likelihood-Based and Likelihood-Free Metropolis-Hastings (MH) Algorithm.
+Welcome to the MCMC_library repository, a pristine Python library that offers a comprehensive implementation of the Likelihood-Based Metropolis-Hastings (MH) Algorithm.

+## Features

+- Supports both block-wise and component-wise transfer methods.
+- Provides options for different proposal distributions (uniform and normal).
+- Allows for easy integration of custom target distributions.

+## Requirements

+- Python 3.x
+- NumPy
+- CuPy (for GPU acceleration)
+- SciPy

+## Installation
+You can install the required dependencies using pip:
 ## Likelihood-Based MH Sampler

 ### 1D Mixture Gaussian